Suffocate (Knocked Loose song)

 "Suffocate" is a song recorded by American hardcore punk band Knocked Loose, featuring guest vocals from American singer Poppy.
 It was released on April 23, 2024, through Pure Noise Records.
 It served as the third single from the band's third studio album, You Won't Go Before You're Supposed To (2024).
 The song received a Grammy nomination in the Best Metal Performance category.

 The song appeared on the official WWE 2K25 soundtrack album in March 2025.

 Background

 On February 27, 2024, Knocked Loose announced their album You Won't Go Before You're Supposed To and revealed the track listing, showing Poppy being featured on the album.
 The collaboration emerged when Poppy reached out to the band's vocalist Bryan Garris, expressing her interest in working together.
 "Suffocate" features screams from Garris and Poppy over a beat that starts with a furious, hard-hitting riff, leading into a heavy reggaeton-inspired breakdown.

 Live performances

 Knocked Loose and Poppy debuted "Suffocate" live on April 27, 2024, at the Sick New World festival in Las Vegas.
 The band also performed the song on Jimmy Kimmel Live! along with Poppy on November 27, 2024.
 It has been described as one of the most hardcore performances on the Jimmy Kimmel Live! stage, as they performed it in the pouring rain.

-Although it has been well-received by fans, Kimmel viewers demanded an apology from the artists due to the 'screaming, moshing and guitar "junt"-ing'.
-One of the viewers wrote on Facebook: "You know I was trying to enjoy the program.
-I was sitting on the couch with my son who is an [adolescent] waiting to see the musical guest because we like the nice music the show usually books, my son was in tears.
-He doesn't like scary things.."
-Knocked Loose posted a statement in response to the backlash that ended with "if it scared you, good."